-The purchase agreement with the sellers of ProModel also stipulated that certain funds would be held in escrow (Adjustment Escrow Deposii' and "PPP Escrow Amount"), for the benefit of the sellers.
-Pursuant to and subject to the terms and conditions of the Escrow Agreement, the Adjustment Escrow Amount of \$ 425 and PPP Escrow Amount \$2,557 shall be held in escrow until released in accordance with purchase agreement and the Escrow Agreement.
+The purchase agreement with the sellers of ProModel Corporation also stipulates that certain funds would be held in escrow (such funds, the "Indemnity Escrow Deposit"), the "Distribution Withholding Deposit", and the "Adjustment Escrow Deposit"), for the benefit of the seller.
+Pursuant to and subject to the terms and conditions of the Escrow Agreement, the Adjustment Escrow Amount of \$200, the Distribution Withholding Escrow Amount of \$100, and the Indemnity Escrow Amount of \$100 shall be held in escrow until released in accordance with the purchase agreement and the Escrow Agreement.